Inuit culture: Birth

 According to elders, the women were not taught how to prepare for birth.
 Women expected and trusted that they would receive instruction and advice from their midwife and other birth attendants (i.e. mother and/or mother-in-law) during the event.

 According to elders, birth ideally occurred with both an assistant and midwife, but due to hunting-based economy/survival, many births occurred in transit or at a hunting camp.
 In these cases, the elders report that either the men would assist or the woman would endure birth alone.
 Due to the uncertainty of their location at the time of birth, the woman was often unaware of who her midwife was until birth.

 In the community, a midwife (Kisuliuq, Sanariak) or "maker" was a highly revered female member of the community, who had acquired experience and skills in birth by attending births with their mother, an elder, or other midwife of the community; often beginning at young age.

 Labour and birth were times of great celebration in the Inuit community.
 Traditionally, when a woman began having contractions, her midwife would gather other women of the community to help the labouring woman through the birthing process.
-Very often, women were expected to continue their daily chores up until the late stages of labour and endure labour pains without the aid of pain management.Gafvels, K. (2010).
-Bringing birth back: Midwifery implementation in nunavut.
-Unpublished manuscript.
+Very often, women were expected to continue their daily chores up until the late stages of labour and endure labour pains without the aid of pain management.

 In traditional Inuit birth culture, the birth event was handled almost exclusively by the midwife.
 However, the woman played an active role in her own birth experience and was encouraged to follow her body's own physiologic cues regarding pushing and rest.

 Sources on traditional Inuit birth practices provide little reference to the postpartum period.

 In regards to physical care after birth, the information is also minimal.
 Women, who are able to breastfeed, do so immediately after birth, often continuing for two years or longer.
 Breastfeeding served as their only method of contraception and birth spacing.